Kingofprime/Technical-Writing/README.md

 # Technical-Writing
-This repositry shows all my Technical Writings I did during my College/School
+This Repository shows all the Technical Writings I did during my College/School